 Inquiries should be made to T.-C. Wu, MD, PhD, Professor, Pathology, Cancer Research Building II Room 309, The Johns Hopkins University School of Medicine, 1550 Orleans Street, Baltimore, MD 21231, phone (410) 614-3899, fax (410) 614-3548, or Donald Buchsbaum, PhD, Professor, Radiation Oncology and Director of the Division of Radiation Biology UAB School of Medicine, 1824 6th Avenue South, Wallace Turner Institute, Room 630, Birmingham, AL 35294-3300, phone (205) 934-7077.
 JHU and UAB are Equal Opportunity, Affirmative Action Employers.
 Women, individuals from underrepresented racial and ethnic groups, veterans, as well as individuals with disabilities are encouraged to apply.

-Prospective candidates will submit a Biographical Sketch on NIH PHS form 398, and a 1-1.5 page description of their career goals and interests in translational research, past experience, and a Biographical Sketch of their proposed mentor.
-Candidate materials will be reviewed by the Career Enhancement Committee in conjunction with two senior scientists from outside institutions as additional ad hoc committee members.
-Ms. Anita Dallar Walker, our patient advocate, will also be consulted to provide their input regarding the scientific translation and impact on patient care for each application.
+Prospective candidates will submit a Biographical Sketch on NIH PHS form 398, a 1-1.5-page description of their career goals and interests in translational research and past experience, and a Biographical Sketch of their proposed mentor, as well as their scientific proposal.
+Candidate materials will be reviewed by the Career Enhancement Committee in conjunction with two senior scientists from outside institutions, as additional ad hoc committee members.
+We will also consult Ms. Lillian Kreppel and Ms. Morgan Newman, our patient/research advocates, regarding the scientific translation and impact on patient care for each application.

 Career Enhancement Committee